xehp/drekkar_webasm/README.md

 To see what is tested check the test_code/reg_test.c file.
 To see what is not tested check the source code for comments about "not tested".

+This project is not production ready.
+It passes its reg test but it fails when trying to run it with a web asm version of itself: emcc drekkar_wa_core.c drekkar_wa_env.c main.c ./drekkar_webasm_runtime --logging-on a.out.wasm --logging-on
+     --function_name test ~/git/drekkar_webasm/test_code/test.wasm
+  So probably something is not 100% correct...

 Copyright (C) 2023<br>
 Henrik Bjorkman http://www.eit.se/hb<br>